LaMatemaga/Salesforce-Data-Cloud-Consultant-Certification/Z. Glossary/C/Category.md

 tags:
     - glossary
 ---
-A data type grouping that is selected when importing data into Data Cloud.
+A data type grouping that is selected when importing data into [[Data Cloud]].
 > Categories can’t be edited after ingestion

 Available categories include: